ooni/ooni.org/content/about/data-policy.md

 ## Analytics

-Through the use of analytics, our goal is to better understand how our apps are used, improve our understanding of user needs, improve OONI tools, and better serve the OONI community.

-We also use analytics to receive crash reports, which enables us to identify and fix bugs, and to improve the performance of the OONI Probe apps.
+We primarily use analytics to receive crash reports, which enables us to identify and fix bugs, and to improve the performance of the OONI Probe apps.

 ### OONI Probe apps